As they say, ‘A smooth sea never made a skilled sailor’! So, seldom are the conditions in the sea placid.

 Assessment Of Sea And Environmental Conditions

-> The following gives us a cogent picture of the prevailing sea conditions necessary for our analysis:
+The following gives us a compelling picture of the prevailing sea conditions necessary for our analysis:

-> Significant Wave Height: It is the mean of the highest 1/3rd values of available wave heights in the given spectra.
+Significant Wave Height: The mean of the highest 1/3rd values of available wave heights in the given spectra.

-> Average Wave Periods expressed as Modal Period (T0): Most frequently occurring wave period among all wave periods in the spectra
+Average Wave Periods expressed as Modal Period (T0): Most frequently occurring wave period among all wave periods in the spectra

-> Frequencies.
+Frequencies.
 This is also a very crucial aspect of wave spectral analysis.
 High frequencies can lead to rapid motions of the vessel and vice versa in various degrees of freedom.
-Moreover, if the frequency of any particular wave motion is the same as that of the natural structural frequency of the vessel, then it can cause resonance leading to heavy motions.
+Moreover, suppose the frequency of any particular wave motion is the same as that of the natural structural frequency of the vessel.
+In that case, it can cause resonance leading to heavy motions.

-> Variance or the total surface area under the wave spectra
+Variance or the total surface area under the wave spectra

 RMS (Root Mean Squares) of maximum wave elevations

 Angular Spreading Function-A complex numerical multi-dimensional measure of the wave energy pattern and distribution (beyond the scope of our discussion)

 Wave Spectra can be best described by the curve of wave energy dissipated or the wave spectral densities versus encountered frequencies for a particular wave profile.